-Smital Shah, MBA, has served as a member of our board of directors since March 2019.
-Since October 2014, Ms. Shah has served in roles of increasing responsibility at ProQR Therapeutics NV, a rare disease company, including as Chief Financial Officer until 2018 and as Chief Business and Financial Officer since 2018.
+Smital Shah, MBA, has served as a member of our Board since March 2019.
+She currently is an independent Chief Financial Officer/Chief Business Officer consultant working with multiple biotech and life sciences companies on finance and business development strategy and operations.
+From October 2014 to December 2022, Ms. Shah served as Chief Business and Financial Officer at ProQR Therapeutics, a publicly tradeb biotech company, overseeing all the business functions that included finance, communications, commercial, business development and legal.
 Previously, Ms. Shah managed the multi-billion-dollar debt, cash and investment portfolios of Gilead Sciences, Inc. Prior to Gilead, she was an investment banker at Leerink Partners and JP Morgan focused on capital raising and strategic transactions in the biotechnology space.
-Previously, Ms. Shah held various research and development roles at Johnson & Johnson Company, She holds a B.S. in Chemical Engineering from the University of Mumbai, a Mx. in Chemical Engineering from Virginia Tech and an MBA from the University of California, Berkeley Haas School of Business.
-We believe Ms. Shah is qualified to serve on our board of directors due to her extensive experience in the life sciences industry and her leadership experience as a senior financial executive.
+Previously, Ms. Shah held various research and development roles at Johnson & Johnson Company.
+Ms. Shah also served on the Board of Directors and was Chair of the Audit Committee at Graphite Bio from April 2021 until its merger with Lenz Therapeutics in March 2024.
+She holds a B.S. in Chemical Engineering from the University of Mumbai, a M.S. in Chemical Engineering from Virginia Tech and an MBA from the University of California, Berkeley Haas School of Business.
+We believe Ms. Shah is qualified to serve on our Board due to her extensive experience in the life sciences industry and her leadership experience as a senior financial executive.